wpbrown/oakproxy/refarch/domainvm/README.md

 This reference architecture is ideal for enterprises that need to proxy one or more Windows Integrated Authentication applications.
 This reference architecture is a 100% infrastructure as code model.
 The servers do not require any backup because the entire resource group can be destroyed and recreated at will with this reference architecture.

+The default deployment is highly available inside a data center.
+It makes use of 3 fault domains with LRS storage and 3 VMs.
+By enabling the availability zones option the entire deployment can be zone redundant across 3 data centers in a region.

 ## Networking Options

 The reference architecture can be deployed for internal corporate network access only (internal mode), presented to the internet with an Azure Application Gateway (external mode), or both.

-Internal mode will deploy an internal network load balancer and expose an HTTP endpoint on a private IP in the corporate network.
+Internal mode will deploy an internal network load balancer and expose an HTTPS endpoint on a private IP in the corporate network.
+OAKProxy must be configured to listen on an HTTPS endpoint.

 External mode will deploy an Azure Application Gateway and expose an HTTPS endpoint on a public IP on the internet.
+OAKProxy should be configured to listen on an HTTP endpoint.

 # Prerequisites